TERREMEMBER/znbase/docs/content/v2.2/quick-start/create-local-cluster/kubernetes.md

 ## 2. Check cluster status with kubectl

 Run the following command to see that you now have two services with one pod each — 1 yb-master pod (`yb-master-0`) and 1 yb-tserver pod (`yb-tserver-0`) running.
-For details on the roles of these pods in a YugabyteDB cluster (aka Universe), see [Universe](../../../architecture/concepts/universe/) in the Concepts section.
+For details on the roles of these pods in a ZNbaseDB cluster (aka Universe), see [Universe](../../../architecture/concepts/universe/) in the Concepts section.

 ```sh
 $ kubectl --namespace yb-demo get pods